Skip to main content

 Preview the template

-What is a forklift 250-hour service?
+What is a forklift 250-hour service procedure?

 A 250-hour service is the first tier of scheduled preventive maintenance for a counterbalance forklift.
 It is performed every 250 engine hours (or approximately every 6-10 weeks of typical warehouse or yard operation) and is classified as a minor service.
 The procedure covers engine oil and filter replacement, air filter inspection, fuel system maintenance, hydraulic system checks, mast chain lubrication and tension adjustment, tyre and brake inspection, greasing mast rollers and steer axle, electrical system checks, safety device testing and fork condition assessment.
 Unlike a daily pre-start check (which confirms the forklift is safe to operate), the 250-hour service involves actual maintenance actions: draining and replacing fluids, replacing filters, adjusting components and measuring wear.
 It is typically performed by a qualified mechanic or forklift technician, not the operator.